meggoww/build-a-garden/labs/local-dev-setup.md

 ## Local Development Setup

+Before starting the labs, you need to set up your local development environment.
+Follow these steps to get everything running:

 1. Clone this repository
 2. Open the project in VSCode​
 3. Create a .env file at the root of the project containing the connection string to your database​.
 If you haven't setup the database yet, follow the instructions in the [Database Setup Instructions](../../docs/db-setup.md) document.